mickfuzz/phd4/_posts/2022-1-13-Game_Making_and_Coding_Fluency.md

 title: Game Making and Coding Fluency
 ---

+# Introduction

-In this chapter I explore the potential of Computer Game Making as a way of undertaking computing projects in line with the principles of project based approaches.
-I'll make a summary of research around project approaches to game making and draw out some of the benefits and some elements that are special about making games.
-My aim is to engage with research on game making but also to keep the subject connected to learning experiences in a school or after-school context.
-To do this I look at tensions to game making approaches especially those that impact the use of game making in the classroom.
+In this chapter I explore the potential of digital game making as a way of developing coding concepts and fluency.
+I'll make a summary of research around project-based approaches to game making and draw out some of the benefits and some elements that are special about making games.
+To do this this chapter explores research on game making relevant to a school or after-school context.
+In the final section I outline tactics to resolve common tensions when working with learners to undertake game-making projects.

-### Context Background (UK)

-Research on the educational value of computer games has often focused on game playing either of commercial (off the shelf) games or specialist educational game software.However, for many researchers a far more promising area that of making computer games.
-The RSA reports Reboot or Shutdown and After the Reboot [-@the_royal_society_shut_2012; -@the_royal_society_after_2017] have shaped UK computing education ethos practice around the introduction of a new Computing curriculum.
-Some of the key recommendations of these reports were first proposed in another influential report  called "Next Gen: Transforming the UK into the world’s leading talent hub for the video games and visual effects industries" @livingstone_next_2011.
+Research on the educational value of computer games has often focused on game playing either of commercial (off the shelf) games or specialist educational game software.
+However, for many researchers a far more promising area that of making computer games.
+An influential report in the introduction of a new Computing curriculum was "Next Gen: Transforming the UK into the world’s leading talent hub for the video games and visual effects industries" @livingstone2010next.
 Its focus was on providing the UK games and animation industry with the talent needed to succeed.
-The three top recommendations school level were to include computer science in core curriculum, introduce a new computing GCSE, bursaries for computing teachers and extensive and well supported use of games and visual animation in the school curriculum as a way to attract more young people to the subject.
+The three top recommendations school level were to include computer science in core curriculum, introduce a new computing GCSE, bursaries for computing teachers and extensive, well supported use of games and visual animation in the school curriculum as a way to attract more young people to the subject.
+A new curriculum and exams were introduced in 2014 together with an extensive bursary program and even award level bursaries run in partnership with computing industry.
+Thus, while the first two of the Next Gen recommendations have been adopted, the use of games and making as a way to encourage wider participation in computing has not been realised.

-In 2017 the After the Reboot report examined changes in the area of computing education.
-The new curriculum and exams were introduced in 2014.
-This had been launched together with an extensive bursary program and even award level bursaries run in partnership with computing industry.
-Thus, the first two of the Next Gen recommendations were in place.
-However the use of games and making as a way to encourage wider participation in computing has not been realised.
-The report returned to the subject of game making as a way of increasing engagement in the process of coding.
-The review highlighted several area of promise but which needed more research, namely; using games for engagement, use of game patterns and involvement in girls in coding and social and cultural aspects of coding [@waite_pedagogy_2017].
+A later report After the Reboot [@waite_pedagogy_2017], returned to the subject of game making as a way of increasing engagement in the process of coding.
+The review highlighted several area of promise but which needed more research, namely; using games for engagement, use of game patterns and involvement in girls in coding and social and cultural aspects of coding.
+The After the Reboot report also had concerning observations.
+The report found that girls, ethnic minorities and students of lower socio-economic status were all less likely to take computing as a subject at GCSE level.
+Given this concern it is important that as educators we explore promising tactics for inclusion including the use of games and game making.

 <!-- The Next Gen report acknowledges issues around perceptions of computing and ICT as geeky and suggests that the engaging nature of computing activities based around video games. -->

 <!-- ADD IN MORE DETAILS FROM REPORT AND OTHER SOURCES
 HERE ABOUT THE GAP AND NEED TO ADDRESS IT.  -->

-The After the Reboot report also had concerning observations.
-The report found that girls, ethnic minorities and students of lower socio-economic status were all less likely to take computing as a subject at GCSE level.
-Given this concern it is important that as educators we explore promising tactics for inclusion including the use of games and game making.

 ## Significant Features of Game Making for Education

-In the following section we draw from educational research to explore what is already known to be beneficial in terms of game making.
-Researchers Kafai and Burke have undertaken one or the most extensive reviews of the educational potential of game making.
+The following sections the benefits of game making in education.
+Researchers Kafai and Burke -@kafai_constructionist_2015 have undertaken one or the most extensive reviews of the educational potential of game making.
 This is available in the form of a book called Connected Gaming but a there is also a shorter version freely available - see  [http://tiny.cc/2tzutz](http://tiny.cc/2tzutz).
-What follows is a summary of some of the key areas of potential for learners.
+The following sections are based on this research with some additional material.

 **Coding and Computing Practices**

-The main learning objective of making games in educational setting is to develop coding and computing skills.
-While some game making tools use a specialised graphical interface, many game making tools involve working with code directly.
+The main learning objective of making games in educational settings is to develop coding and computing skills.
+While some game making tools use a specialised graphical interface, many others involve working with code directly.
 These new tools have allowed students to practice the mechanics and core structures of coding and a more applied definition of computational thinking.
 A study by Adams and Webster [-@adams_what_2012] indicated that games rather than media or storytelling computing projects were more likely to use logic and variables extensively.

 Design patterns are an important factor in learning to code in a professional community.
 The use of games to explore computational patterns is explored as a case study in another chapter.
 In their analysis of computational thinking in relation to game making, Werner and colleagues [-@denner_using_2014] examined design patterns and game mechanics as well as more straight forward coding constructs.
 The researchers suggest that the use of Design Patterns outside of professional communities has a great deal of promise to increase accessibility for learners into coding due to its more concrete and relatable approach.